boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 for applications falling under a traffic category (or all traffic).
 In doing so, NRLP adheres to the following:

 * Mobility (guard against changing 5-tuple)
-* Require guards against app abuse
+* Require guards against app abuse: The OS can allocate network resources more fairly among different processes, with NRLP signals, ensuring that no single process monopolizes the network.

 NRLP meets the following criteria: